 ✔️ Opportunities for communication

-✔️ Flexibility for different application areas
+✔️ Flexibility for various applications

-How an LMS improves corporate processes
+How an LMS improves business processes

 1. Onboarding becomes more transparent

-2. Product and service trainings remain current
+2. Product and service training remains current

 3. Mandatory trainings run more reliably